 The United Nations seems to be the most "official" position (though those who tend to come to my door do not seem to insist that it is):

 What “disgusting thing” has been “put in place” in modern times?
 Apparently, it is a “disgusting” counterfeit of God’s Kingdom.
 This was the League of Nations, the scarlet-colored wild beast that went into the abyss, or ceased to exist as a world-peace organization, when World War II erupted.
 (Revelation 17:8) “The wild beast,” however, was “to ascend out of the abyss.”
 This it did when the United Nations, with 50 member nations including the former Soviet Union, was established on October 24, 1945.
 Thus “the disgusting thing” foretold by the angel—the United Nations—was put in place. (‘THE DISGUSTING THING IS PUT IN PLACE’ Chap 15, p267, para 23-24)

-This differs from positions of the COGs which teach that the feet/toes of the final portion of the image will be a revival of the Roman Empire–something we believe is beginning to form currently in Europe.
-The COG also teaches that the “abomination that makes desolation” has to do with false Christianity stopping Jewish sacrifices (which must start before they are stopped) and more firmly establishing itself in Jerusalem at the time of the end.
+This differs from positions of the CCOG which teaches that the feet/toes of the final portion of the image will be a revival of the Roman Empire–something we believe is beginning to form currently in Europe.
+The CCOG also teaches that the “abomination that makes desolation” has to do with false Christianity doing something that will also include stopping Jewish sacrifices (which must start before they are stopped) and being more firmly establishing itself in Jerusalem at the time of the end.